DE-cr/BSBmonCR/README.md

 ### Known Issues

-* Presence indication via ping is not always reliable (e.g. some cell phones' power savings functions may interfere).
+* Presence indication via ping is not always reliable (e.g. some cell phones' power saving functions may interfere).
 * The `NTPClient` libary used doesn't validate its deliverables, which sometimes leads to wrong values for both date and time;
   this will then lead to surprising file names in dropbox logging,